Vishal Dadlani

-Vishal Dadlani (born 28 June 1973) is an Indian singer, songwriter, actor and music composer.
-He is one half of the duo Vishal–Shekhar, Front Man and vocalist of one of India's leading rock bands called Pentagram.
+Vishal Dadlani (born 28 June 1973) is an Indian singer, songwriter, music composer and occasional actor.
+He is one half of the duo Vishal–Shekhar, and frontman and vocalist of one of India's leading rock bands Pentagram.

-As a singer he has sung various hit songs for various genre's notably Dhoom Again, Kurban Hua, Jee le Zara, Marjaiyann, I feel Good, Jab Mila Tu, Tu Meri, Swag Se Swagat, Bala, Har funn Maula, Khuda Hafiz.
-In an interview he admitted that he can sing from Rock to Romantic, any genre as he has particular voice texture for kind of genre.
+As a great singer, he has sung various hit songs for various genres notably Dhoom Again, Kurban Hua, Jee le Zara, Marjaiyann, I feel Good, Jab Mila Tu, Tu Meri, Swag Se Swagat, Bala, Har funn Maula, and Khuda Hafiz.
 As a vocalist of band Pentagram, notable works are Voice, Tomorrow's Decided, Must I, Love Drug Climbdown and more to go.

-As music director, he has composed some Songs for Films such as Om Shanti Om, Anjana Anjani, Dostana, I Hate Luv Storys, Bang Bang, Sultan, Student of the Year, Befikre, War etc.
+As a music director, he has composed songs for films such as Om Shanti Om, Anjaana Anjaani, Dostana, I Hate Luv Storys, Bang Bang!, Sultan, Student of the Year, Befikre and War.

 Dadlani has been in collaboration with many international artists like Imogen Heap, Diplo, The Vamps and Akon.

 Early life

 Dadlani was born and raised in a Sindhi Hindu family in Bandra, West Bombay.
 He went to Hill Grange High School in Pedder Road, Cumbala Hill, South Bombay and subsequently attended Jai Hind College, University of Mumbai for two years (1989–90), after which he went to H.R.
 College of Commerce and Economics, HSNC University, both in Churchgate, South Bombay.
 He graduated in 1994 with a bachelor's degree in commerce.